DavisPL-Teaching/119/lecture5/README.md

   In our testing: takes about 35 minutes (so you should have enough time!)

   Study topic list: start of class today.
+  Study questions: go over the in-class polls!

+  Midterm is o closed-book, on paper!

+  You are allowed a one-sided cheat sheet.
+  Handwritten or typed is OK.

+  No questions that ask you to hand-write code (concepts, not syntax)

 Questions?